 “Maybe she’s crazy and maybe she ain’t.
 But so was Picasso and so were the saints.”

 I related to that song on such a deep level.
 Hearing Sinead O’Connor share recently about her own childhood abuse breaks my heart and I pray that she is finding healing for her own past traumas.
+It is also sobering to know that when people are given a public platform, before they have healed from their own past, it often doesn’t end well.

 Just like you can flip the Bible open and will likely land on a psalm (song)…if you flipped open my life, you would see that music and words and lyrics, of many stripes and styles, is also right there in the middle of my journey… of making choices; and choosing truth.